-Cajun shrimp and grits is bursting with bold, spicy flavors and satisfying textures.
-This classic Southern classic features blackened shrimp, creamy stone-ground grits, smoky bacon, and aromatic spices.
+Cajun Shrimp and Grits bursts with bold, spicy flavors and satisfying textures.
+This Southern classic features blackened shrimp, creamy stone-ground grits, smoky bacon, and aromatic spices.

 If you're ready to kick up your kitchen game with this delicious comfort food dish, read on!